CCMS-UCSD/GNPSDocumentation/docs/lcms-dashboard.md

 ## 2D m/z RT Heatmap

 Once data is loaded, the first file is visualized as a 2D heatmap in USI1 on the left.
+When zooming in, the zoomed in data will sharpen.

 MS/MS events are indicated as blue crosses (and can be turned off).
-Alternativley feature finding results can be marked as green boxes in the heatmap and can be overlayed with other information such as peak areas in gray circles.
+Feature finding results are marked as green boxes in the heatmap and can be overlayed with other information such as peak areas in gray circles.

 ![img](img/LCMS_dashboard/Heatmap.png)

+!!! note "Showing Two Heatmaps Side By Side"
+    Put a second USI in the GNPS USI2 field and then enable the "Show USI2 LCMS Map" toggle to show a second side by side.

 ### Heatmap Interactivity